 TYPES OF ELECTIONS

 PRIMARIES are held in even-numbered years.
-This year Alabama participated in an SEC Primary on March 1st.
 A run-off is held a few weeks later in contests where no candidate has gained a majority.

 SPECIAL ELECTIONS are referenda on bond issues, constitutional amendments, taxes, etc., and usually occur at times specified in legislative acts.